shey/rails-pay-checkout-demo/README.md

 # rails-pay-checkout-demo

-Stripe integration with Rails and the Pay gem for Subscription Billing
+Stripe integration with Rails and the Pay gem for Subscription Billing.

 ![Landing Page](docs/demo.png)